Connect

 As you know, we’re big fans of you and your work.
 For our readers who might not be as familiar what can you tell them about what you do?

-Music has always been my first passion and martial arts second.
-I’m fortunate enough to be able to do both at this present time.
-We’ll see how the future continues.
+Music has always been my first passion and martial arts my second.
+I feel very fortunate to currently be able to pursue both.

 Is there something surprising that you feel even people who know you might not know about?